sandhawke/webgram/README.md

 })
 c.send('test', 123, 456)
 ```

+Running the browser, we can omit the address, and it'll figure it out
+from the page URL.

 Note that we don't need to pay attention to whether we're connected or
 not.
 The message will be sent as soon as it can be.
 The response